Meeco/docs/guides/oidc/oidc4vp.md

-# OpenID Connect for Verifiable Presentation
+# OpenID Connect for Verifiable Presentations

-List of endpoints that assist holder wallet and verifier to participate in the [OpenID for Verifiable Presentations](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocol.
+Below is a list of endpoints that assist a Holder wallet and a Verifier to participate in the [OpenID for Verifiable Presentations](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocol.
 Built on top of OAuth 2.0, it allows a client (wallet) to present claims in the form of [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
 Currently, credentials and presentations in JWT format (vc-jwt, vp-jwt) are supported.

-The endpoints provided are to support the following high-level verification flow.
+The endpoints provided are to support the following high-level verification flow:

 ```mermaid
 sequenceDiagram